 In recent years, there has been a growing interest in polarimetric data and especially the Z{DR} column signature, which is defined as a columnar enhancement of differential reflectivity above the environmental freezing level.
-Primarily explored by Taylor and Illingworth (1987), this signature has attracted the attention of researchers, as it indicates that supercooled raindrops and wet ice particles are lofted by updrafts (Hall et al., 1984; Ryzhkov et al., 1994; Kumjian and Ryzhkov, 2008; Kumjian et al., 2014).
+Primarily explored by Caylor and Illingworth (1987), this signature has attracted the attention of researchers, as it indicates that supercooled raindrops and wet ice particles are lofted by updrafts (Hall et al., 1984; Ryzhkov et al., 1994; Kumjian and Ryzhkov, 2008; Kumjian et al., 2014).
 In particular, links have been established between Z{DR} column (ZDRC) and hail growth (Picca and Ryzhkov, 2012; Kumjian et al., 2021).
 In their study, Kumjian et al. (2021) found that the quantity of hail produced by a storm was directly related to the width of the updraft.
 They also found that the largest hailstones were generated by stronger and narrower updrafts.
-The work of Kuster et al. (2019, 2020) has ~~highlighted emphasized~~ the usefulness of such a signature in warning decision processes, ~~by analyzing ZDRCs characteristics (depth, area, lifetime) of 42 storms in relation to severe hail and wind reports, including a comparison with currently used reflectivity signatures.
-Both studies have shown showing~~ that ZDRCs develop and evolve prior to upper-level Z_H cores, and ~~they~~ provide early signals of changes in updraft strength.
-Similarly, Lo et al. (2024) ~~studied the ability of ZDRCs to nowcast the evolution of severe convection in the United Kingdom, and and Aregger et al. (2024) came to the same conclusions.
-A recent study from Aregger et al. (2024) investigated the potential of ZDRCs for hail detection and nowcasting in a complex topography.
-In particular, the author shows that the maximum Z{DR} value within the columns was helpful to differentiate the storm types, and that the ZDRC intensifies prior to the first reported hail event.
-These findings corroborate those of earlier studies, but for different locations (UK and Switzerland respectively),~~ further supporting the potential of ZDRCs to help forecasters issue more accurate severe weather warnings, with improved lead times.
+The work of Kuster et al. (2019, 2020) has emphasized the usefulness of such a signature in warning decision processes, showing that ZDRCs develop and evolve prior to upper-level Z_H cores, and provide early signals of changes in updraft strength.
+Similarly, Lo et al. (2024) and Aregger et al. (2024) came to the same conclusions, but for different locations (UK and Switzerland respectively), further supporting the potential of ZDRCs to help forecasters issue more accurate severe weather warnings, with improved lead times.
 In the field of radar data assimilation, Carlin et al. (2017) demonstrated promising outcomes of using ZDRCs to provide moisture and latent heat adjustments, in a modified Z_H -based formulation of the Advanced Regional Prediction System cloud analysis (ARPS; Xue et al., 2020, 2001).
 Likewise, Reimann et al. (2023) indirectly assimilated polarimetric data using microphysical retrievals of the liquid and ice water content and showed improvements on 9-hour precipitation forecasts.